-On a scab-coloured backcloth, Saint Augustine sits in his theological tower writing on the subject of 'just war', oblivious to the repercussions down the ages as the power-hungry use the concept to justify death and destruction.
+On a scab-coloured backcloth, Saint Augustine sits in his theological tower writing on the subject of "just war", oblivious to the repercussions down the ages as the power-hungry use the concept to justify death and destruction.

-A comical knight with a bucket for a helmet, oozing blood, is followed by a medieval devil.
-Unawares, Saint Augustine wears a robe in Guantanamo Bay orange.
+A comical knight with a bucket for a helmet, oozing blood, is followed by a medieval devil riding a hobby horse with a horse's skull for a head.
+Unaware, Saint Augustine wears a robe in Guantanamo Bay orange.